katieravenwood/Spotify-Five-Year-Analysis-Project/README.md

 ## Phase 4: Data Analysis and Machine Learning
 ### (Completed 23 January 2022)

-Linear regression and dependent t-tests were used to analyze the correlation between several audio features, and the tracks were grouped using the K Means method.
+Linear regression and dependent t-tests were used to analyze the correlation between several audio features and McNemar Chi square was used to determine significant changes in genre presence over the dataset time frame.
+Tracks were grouped using the K Means method.
 Classification of track genres was tested via K Nearest Neighbors and Random Forest algorithms.

 #### Data Analysis and Machine Learning Notebook and RScript:
 [Data Analysis and Machine Learning Notebook](https://github.com/katieravenwood/Spotify-Five-Year-Analysis-Project/blob/65a2542ac09d7c534856f8994fbce64e0ed52d98/notebooks/DataAnalysis.ipynb)<br />